wbamberg/idl-reference/docs/nsINavHistoryResultObserver.md

 to reflect the sorting.
 For many other types of views, this won't be
 applicable.

-@param sortingMode  One of nsINavHistoryQueryOptions.SORT_BY_* that
-                    indicates the new sorting mode.

 This only is expected to update the sorting UI. invalidateAll() will also
 get called if the sorting changes to update everything.